Democrat running for Congress fined over $15G for campaign violations, watchdog panel says

 “The level or the number of violations is astounding, basically,” Commissioner Gregory Shoda told the paper.
 “Every single report is incorrect.”

-“The level or the number of violations is astounding basically.
+“The level or the number of violations is astounding, basically.
 Every single report is incorrect.”

 The commission also discovered Ing used campaign funds to cover $2,125 in rent payments, make a $219 payment on his domestic partner’s credit card account, and deposited an unreported $2,000 campaign donation into his personal checking account, the Star-Advertiser reported.